 Dear Team,

-I wanted to personally let you know that I will be leaving my position as Senior Project Manager at Apex Innovations, with my final working day being August 15, 2024.
+Just wanted to let you know — I’ll be leaving my role as Senior Project Manager at Apex Innovations.
+My last day is August 15, 2024.

 Warm regards,